mupioneersymposium/mupioneersymposium.github.io/travel.md

 # Travel Awards
 <hr style="clear: both;" />

-The applications are no longer being accepted for the 2017 MU DuPont Pioneer Symposium Travel Award.
+The applications will be open on 20 November, 2017 for the MU Plant Research Symposium Travel Award.